cogdog/splotlab/guides/wordpress.md

 ## If You Need help

 Do not spin your wheels too much!
-You can make use of the Reclaim Hosting support, ask in their [community space](https://community.reclaimhosting.com), and you can always ask @cogdog via his contacts shared in each theme ir the discussion spaces provided in each Github SPLOT space.
+You can make use of the Reclaim Hosting support, ask in their [community space](https://community.reclaimhosting.com), and you can always ask @cogdog via his contacts shared in each theme or the discussion spaces provided in each Github SPLOT space.

 See you out on the SPLOT roadways!